VoxelForge/VoxelForge/MIGRATING.md

 no longer be compatible with MineClone 2 until they also increase the overworld depth.

+## Node name changes
+In Mineclonia 0.84.0 a new mod called `mcl_trees` was added to consolidate the registration of wooden items into an API.
+This has resulted in a change of the node ids for trees, wood and leaves. `mcl_core:acaciawood` for example is changed to `mcl_trees:wood_acacia`.
+In Mineclonia old node ids like `mcl_core:acaciawood` is aliased to new ones like `mcl_trees:wood_acacia`, but MineClone 2 does not have the inverse of such aliases.
+This means that a MineClone 2 world can be migrated to Mineclonia, but attempting to migrate it back will result in a lot of unknown nodes for trees and planks.

 ## Feature differences
 This section describes feature differences between MineClone 2 and Mineclonia which can cause small incompatibilities.